Presentation of the label

 It is the only government label awarded to a company for its entire activity, guaranteeing the excellence of its know-how.

-Find out more on the certifier's website (in French)
+Find out more on the certifier's website - external link (in French)

 Les EPV en chiffres-clés